ror-community/ror-site/content/supporters/_index.md

 ### How to become a ROR Supporter

-Email <donate@ror.org> to indicate your interest in donating.
+Email <donate@ror.org> to make a pledge and request an invoice.

-As part of its in-kind contributions to the ROR project, Crossref will process donations on ROR’s behalf.
-Crossref will report donation details and updates to the ROR Steering Group.
-The donations will be used exclusively for ROR activities and spending of the funds will be approved by the ROR Steering Group.
+As part of its in-kind contributions to the ROR project, Crossref will process contributions on ROR’s behalf.
+Crossref will report financial details and updates to the ROR Steering Group.
+Contributions will be used exclusively for ROR activities and spending of the funds will be approved by the ROR Steering Group.

 ---